 Non-English Language Courses

-A run of an open course is opened for enrolments when the run is published.
-This means it’s available for learners to find and join, and learners who have added the course to their Wishlist will receive an email notification.
+A run of an open course is opened for enrolments when the Course Description Page is published.
+This means it’s available for learners to find and join, and learners who have added the course to their wishlist will receive an email notification.

 Steps which can be viewed by anyone, whether or not they are enrolled in a course.
 They can also be indexed by search engines such as Google.
 Steps are open by default.
-Compare Highlight steps or find out more.
+Find out more about open steps.

 A website of resources for FutureLearn partners.
 It contains everything you need to know to build a course on FutureLearn including how to use Course Creator, our learning design guidelines and our latest product updates and events.

-A type of step you can add into your course, which actually consists of three steps: an Assignment, an Assignment Review + Assignment Reflection.
-Contact your Course Development Manager to add Peer Review steps to your course, or find out more here.
+A type of assessment you can add to your course, which consists of three steps: an Assignment, an Assignment Review + Assignment Reflection.
+Contact email@example.com to add Peer Review steps to your course.
+Find out more about Peer Review Assessments.

 The thumbnail for your video.
 This can be edited in Course Creator.